 The Farmland Work Group was convened in 2003 by the Campbell County Conservation District to explore farmland protection options for the county.
 A matching grant through the Kentucky Department of Agriculture - Purchase of Agricultural Conservation Easements (PACE) Corporation helped fund a Cost of Community Services Study, Agricultural Industry Profile, and survey of county farmers.

 Meeting times vary.
 Please check our calendar on the home page.

 In 2009 the Farmland Work Group started the Backroads Farm Tour.
 The purpose of the Backroads Farm Tour is to exemplify the importance of agriculture to the community, both economically and socially.
 These are opportunities to educate the nonagricultural public and county leaders/planners that agriculture is part of the county's economic engine and culture.
-The 2018 Backroads Farm Tour is on July 21, 2018.
+The 2020 Backroads Farm Tour is scheduled for July 18, 2020.

 The Supervised Agricultural Experience (SAE) is a project whereby students carry on a project all four years of high school in their agricultural classes.
 They choose a project in their freshman year and continue to work on it until they graduate.
 These projects vary depending on the interest of the student.
 Not all of these students live on a farm and have easy access to livestock, produce, etc. This gives them little to work with when choosing a project that may interest them.
 To overcome this barrier the Campbell County Conservation Districts Farmland Work Group is working with Campbell County High School Agriculture teachers to assist in their program by attempting to connect the high school students with local farmers, agricultural businesses, and animal based occupations to gain real world work experience in the agriculture field.